Skip to Content

 9. Carry around passport photos

 You’ll wonder how often you need passport photos.
 Be it for a visa, a new passport, or a diving license.
-Save time and hassle and carry around spare photos.
+Save time and hassle, and carry around spare photos.

 10. Break out of your comfort zone

-Leave your comfort zone and overcome anxieties.
 You will experience new things and strengthen your confidence.

 11. There is always a solution